 This same concept applies to hiring a medical answering service.
 However, to fully understand the total value derived from engaging an answering service, we need to tweak the formula.
 We must also include a consideration of money saved, as well as the intangible benefits of happier patients and a heightened brand awareness.

-But first let’s start with the basics
+But first let’s start with the basics in calculating answering service ROI:

 Having an answering service take appointments will result in an increase in productivity for staff and greater occupancy of expensive medical equipment.
 Each appointment made, either for a healthcare provider or to conduct a test utilizing high-tech medical devices, will result in additional revenue.
 This should be the first element included in your ROI calculation.
 Without your medical answering service, this revenue would be lost.